-The independent members are entitled on remuneration in amount of EUR 400 net on monthly basis for their participation in the Supervisory Board and amount of EUR 100 net (for the chairman) and EUR 50 net (for the members) per meeting for their participation in the Remuneration Committee.
-Mr. Filipovski is remunerated also EUR 100 net on monthly basis for his participation in the Audit Committee.
+The independent members are entitled to remuneration in amount of EUR 400 netper monthfor their participation in the Supervisory Board and an amount of EUR 100 net (for the chairman) and EUR 50 net (for the members) per meeting for their participation in the Remuneration Committee.
+Mr. Filipovskialso receives EUR 100 net monthly for his participation in the Audit Committee.

-On basis of salary and allowances as employed in the Faculty of Economics at University Cyril and Methodius - Skopje:
+On the basis of salary and allowances, as employees of the Faculty of Economics at Cyril and Methodius University - Skopje:

-- prof. Filipovski receives MKD 1.605.958 gross (annually) while - prof. Kjosev receives MKD 1.263.258 gross (annually).
+- prof. Filipovski received MKD 1.605.958 gross (annually), while - prof. Kjosev received MKD 1.263.258 gross (annually).